Introduction

 About This Collection

-The artwork collection spans 1991-1998, representing the golden age of ANSI art.
-During these years, Bulletin Board Systems connected communities of artists and enthusiasts across telephone lines spanning the globe.
+The bundled demo collection uses 1991-1998-style labels to evoke the golden age of ANSI art.
+During those years, Bulletin Board Systems connected communities of artists and enthusiasts across telephone lines spanning the globe.
 Art packs were released monthly.
 Rivalries formed.
 Techniques were invented, refined, and passed down.
 A genuine artistic movement emerged from what began as simple BBS welcome screens.

-Featured art groups: ACiD Productions, iCE Advertisements, Razor 1911, The Firm, Fuel, Legacy, Superior Art Creations, Blocktronics
+Displayed group labels: Synthetic metadata includes ACiD Productions, iCE Advertisements, Razor 1911, The Firm, Fuel, Legacy, Superior Art Creations, and Blocktronics as historical references, not source attribution.